Packing $K_r$s in bounded degree graphs: Acknowledgements

-\begin{thm} If $\Delta < 3r/2 - 1$ then \vdkr can be solved in linear time. \end{thm} \begin{proof} By Lemma~\ref{lem:krpacking_lineartimealgorunningtime}, Algorithm~\algorithmfont{greedyCliques} terminates in $O(2^r |V|)$ time.
-By Theorem~\ref{thm:krpacking_r_maximal_is_maximum}, it suffices to show that it returns a maximal vertex-disjoint $K_r$-packing $T$ in $G$.
+\begin{thm} If $\Delta(G) < 3r/2 - 1$ then \vdkr can be solved in linear time. \end{thm} \begin{proof} By Lemma~\ref{lem:krpacking_lineartimealgorunningtime}, Algorithm~\algorithmfont{greedyCliques} terminates in $O(2^r |V|)$ time.
+By Theorem~\ref{thm:krpacking_r_maximal_is_maximum}, it suffices to show that this algorithm returns a set $T$ that is a maximal vertex-disjoint $K_r$-packing in $G$.
 Suppose $K'$ is an arbitrary $K_r$ in $G$.
 We show that either $K'$ is added to $T$ or at least one vertex in $K'$ belongs to some other $K_r$ in $T$.
 By the pseudocode, the algorithm removes at least one vertex in each iteration of the while loop, which ends once there are no remaining vertices.
-Consider the first iteration of the while loop in which a vertex $v$ in $K'$ is removed.
-Let $G'$ be the subgraph of $G$ at the beginning of this iteration.
-It must be that every vertex of $K'$ is present in $G'$, including $v$.
-Moreover, it must be that $\deg_{G'}(v) \geq r - 1$.
-It follows that $v$ was not deleted from $G'$ by the second branch of the outermost if statement.
+Consider the first iteration of the while loop in which any vertex $v$ in $K'$ is identified and removed.
+Let $G'$ be the value of $G$ at the beginning of this iteration.
+By definition, at this point every vertex in $K'$ is present in $G'$, including $v$.
+Since $\deg_{G'}(v) \geq r - 1$, it must be that $v$ was not deleted from $G'$ by the second branch of the outermost if statement.
 Similarly, $v$ cannot have been deleted from $G'$ by the second branch of the innermost if statement, since $v$ belongs to $K'$, which is a clique of size $r$ in $G'$.
-The only possibility is thus that $v$ was deleted from $G'$ as a result of $v$ being part of a clique $K''$ of size $r$ in $G'$, where $K''$ was then added to $T$. \end{proof}
+The only possibility is that $v$ was deleted from $G'$ as a result of $v$ being part of some $K_r$ in $G'$, which was at some point added to $T$. \end{proof}